 Against drowning, danger, and confusion.”

 Clearly pulling up a whole Juniper bush is not respectful or responsible harvesting today when a lot of it is endangered in the wild in Scotland.
+The reason it’s pulled though is to avoid the use of cutting irons – disrespectful to the spirits.
 Juniper berries, I think, would be sufficient to provide you with enough smoke on a hot charcoal disk for Saining purposes and taking them does no harm to the tree but these have also had a few bad seasons so be mindful.

 It’s important to recognise your heritage has ways of managing purification linked to the lore of your ancestors.
 Saining is the Scottish way of smudging.
 There is absolutely no need to appropriate things from other countries when we should, no we must in all conscience, look to our own traditions woven throughout folk lore to provide us with a culturally appropriate way to carry out purification.
 I hope this information will help you to challenge cultural appropriation as well as continue your own folk practices safe in the knowledge you are following in the footsteps of your culture and not impinging on other cultures practices.